run-ai/docs/docs/Researcher/researcher-library/researcher-library-overview.md

 ---
-title: The Run:AI Researcher Library Overview
+title: The Run:ai Researcher Library Overview
 ---
-# Overview: The Run:AI Researcher Library
+# Overview: The Run:ai Researcher Library

 ## Introduction

-Run:AI provides a python library that can optionally be installed within your docker image and activated during the deep learning session.
+Run:ai provides a python library that can optionally be installed within your docker image and activated during the deep learning session.
 When installed, the library provides:

 *   Additional progress reporting and metrics